chingu-voyage5/Geckos-Team-17/README.md

 ## Known issues and TODO list
 1. The extension currently has an error on the rs2json api.
 Planned exploration if this api is necessary to allow the Bad Astronomy feed to work.
 Left in at this time as the feed works.
-2. TODO: Add back in some of the default tab functioning -Gmail, image, and other links
+2. TODO: Add back in some of the default tab functioning
+   - Gmail, image, and other links
-  -Speed dial/frequently visited pages
+   - Speed dial/frequently visited pages
 3. TODO: Add weather API
 4. TODO: Add time/date